 In six to eight months, CCP Games migrated much of its infrastructure to GCP, and engineers now spend less time managing infrastructure.
 In addition, CCP Games is working on a mobile companion app for its games, and Google Cloud Pub/Sub will help migrate the company’s older APIs into an easier-to-use standard API format.

 “Kubernetes helped us better structure the way we work and saved us a great deal of time.
 We’re using it for development, testing and production.
 It has enabled a cultural shift that lets us focus more on the work itself, and less on thinking about how we need to get the work done,” says Herring.

 Keeping costs low and quality high to build the games of the future

-With Container Engine and other GCP services, CCP Games has handled increasing workloads without adding to staff.
+With Kubernetes Engine and other GCP services, CCP Games has handled increasing workloads without adding to staff.
 Engineers spend their time more productively than previously because they do not have to struggle with legacy code and maintaining infrastructure.
 Before using Kubernetes, engineers troubleshot problems by searching through internally built Wiki pages.
 Now, because the legacy code has been replaced with Kubernetes, there are far fewer issues, and Herring says the company saves at least one man-hour a day in troubleshooting work alone.
 The quality of work has improved because engineers spend more time in creative work.

 Now CCP Games is better positioned to thrive in the intensely competitive games market.
 Its engineers are more likely to build games that will capture the public’s attention and can more quickly fix issues with existing games.